NerbFox/LZW_Nerb/README.md

 ## How to Run
-1. Open the terminal in the [LZW_BE](./LZW_BE) folder and enter the command `npm install` in the terminal.
-2. Enter the command `npm run dev` in the terminal.
-3. Open the link "https://lzw-nerb.vercel.app" in your browser.
+1. Open the link "https://lzw-nerb.vercel.app" in your browser.
-4. The program is now ready to use.
+2. The program is now ready to use.
 There are two main input boxes: ASCII Input and Binary Input.
-5. To perform compression, enter the text in ASCII format in the ASCII Input box and click the "Compress" button.
+3. To perform compression, enter the text in ASCII format in the ASCII Input box and click the "Compress" button.
-6. To perform decompression, enter the text in binary format in the Binary Input box and click the "Decompress" button.
+4. To perform decompression, enter the text in binary format in the Binary Input box and click the "Decompress" button.
-7. The compression and decompression results will be displayed at the bottom of the input boxes.
+5. The compression and decompression results will be displayed at the bottom of the input boxes.
 There is a "Copy Result" button to copy the compression or decompression result to the clipboard.
-8. On the left side, there is a history box that contains the history of performed compressions and decompressions.
+6. On the left side, there is a history box that contains the history of performed compressions and decompressions.
 To view the details of a compression or decompression, click on one of the history entries, and the details will be displayed in the input and output boxes according to their type (ASCII or Binary).
-9. To delete a history entry, click the "Delete" button on the corresponding entry.
+7. To delete a history entry, click the "Delete" button on the corresponding entry.
 To delete all history entries, click the "Delete All" button.
-10. There is a message box in the bottom right corner to provide program status updates.
+8. There is a message box in the bottom right corner to provide program status updates.

+## How to Run Locally
+1. If you want to run the backend locally, open [App.js](./lzw_fe/src/App.js), uncoment the line 11 and comment the line 12 Open the terminal in the [LZW_BE](./LZW_BE) folder and enter the command `npm install` in the terminal.
+Then, follow the steps 1-8 in the section [How to Run](#how-to-run).
+2. If you want to run the frontend locally, you have to run the backend locally too.
+Then, Open the terminal in the [lzw_fe](./lzw_fe) folder and enter the command `npm install` in the terminal.
+Run the frontend using the command `yarn start`.
+Then, follow the steps 2-8 in the section [How to Run](#how-to-run).

 ## Explanation of Project
 <!-- dokumentasi pengembangan khususnya penjelasan tahapan dari input - proses kompresi - output -->